Config

 • valid multiInstance.allocationPolicy

-• valid attach.allowSchemes
+• valid security.attach.allowSchemes

 • multiInstance.instancePortStart <= multiInstance.instancePortEnd